-Our understanding of Cyprinid herpesvirus 3 (CvHV-3) has evolved.
+Our understanding of Cyprinid herpesvirus 3 (CvHV-3) is continually evolving.
 There are a number of forms of the virus.
 The CyHV-3 virus, like all known herpesvirus, has the ability to infect a host fish and live in the host for years.
-The CyHV-3 (KHV) remains dormant in a particular form of white blood cells (WBCs).
-The presence of the virus is verified by collecting several milileters of blood and centrifuging same to concentrate the WBCs after which the virus is identified by PCR markers.
-Serological studies discussed in these pages will usually be negative.
-Most fish have likely been exposed to the virus at an early age (first year) and are survivors.
-Most imports to the US that have been tested do harbor the virus in their WBCs.
-For most, this virus is a non-issue as most koi are now "KHV survivors".
+Post infection, the CyHV-3 (KHV) remains dormant (and usually undetectable) in a particular form of white blood cells (WBCs).
+The presence of the virus is verified by collecting several milliliters of blood and centrifuging same to concentrate the live WBCs after which the virus is identified by PCR markers.
+These special research techniques are not practical for general testing.
+Serological studies discussed in these pages (ELISA) will usually be negative in the carrier state.
+Many fish have likely been exposed to the virus at an early age (first year) and are survivors.
+Most imports to the US that have been tested do harbor the virus in their WBCs (although they usually have a negative ELISA).
+Unless the PCR is done on the purified live WBCs, tests are usually negative (unless the fish viral load is high).
+For most, this virus has been a non-issue as most koi are now "KHV survivors".
 The virus is widespread in waters of Japan.
 It is documented in waters of the US as well as other parts of the world.
-Those collections most likely to be infected are those which have been "isolated" and have had new additions, especially in cooler water.
+Those collections most likely to be infected are those which have been "isolated" and have had new additions, especially when water is cool.

 Additionally there is another virus affecting koi collections which has many of the same symptoms of CyHV-3 infection.
 Carp Edema Virus (CEV) was first recognized in the '70s in Japan and the '90s in the US and Europe.
 CEV may cause mass mortality.
 This virus infection also causes gill necrosis and clinical infection may be indistinguishable from KHV infection.
-Koi sleepy disese is caused by CEV.
-Treatment is refractory and 0.5% NaCL solution is utilized for supportive care.
+Koi sleepy disease is caused by CEV.
+Treatment is refractory and 0.5% NaCl solution is utilized for supportive care.
 It is caused by a different class of virus (not a Herpesvirus).
-Superinfection with bacterial agents is common with debilitating viral infections.
+Super-infection with bacterial agents is common with debilitating viral infections.

 Original first page